awsdocs/aws-greengrass-developer-guide/doc_source/config-dev-subs.md

 1. Make sure that the devices are set to use local shadows\.
 If not, choose the ellipsis \(**…**\), and then choose **Make local only**\.
 ![\[Screenshot with LOCAL SHADOW ONLY highlighted for both devices.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-079.png)

-1. The function code used in this module requires that you manually configure the core's endpoint\.
+1. <a name="configure-ip-address"></a>The function code used in this module requires that you manually configure the core's endpoint\.

    1. On the group configuration page, choose **Settings**\.